 Head Full of Numbers

-Maths board game Head Full of Numbers is a bit like mathematical Boggle.
-Dice are rolled out on a tray and players must then form as many different, correct equations as possible.
 This one will have you thinking about how numbers fit together, while having fun racing against the clock.
 It’s also a good teaching tool, since less experienced players can learn from the high scorers’ equations.

 Shut the Box

 Dice are the math-iest thing most board games have going for them, so it’s unsurprising that many dice games can moonlight as educational tools.
 Shut the Box is a game where you’re trying to lower as many numbered tiles as possible.
-You do this by throwing two dice, and then lowering tiles that add up to that score.
-The game is simple to teach, takes minutes to play, and can help its players get to grips with numbers.
-In particular, it’s great for teaching kids how large numbers can be split into smaller ones.

 Blokus

 Players are eliminated when they can no longer place a piece, so the aim is to dominate the board and trap your opponents in small spaces.
-While you won’t learn maths facts like the sum of angles in a triangle or the number of sides on a hexagon in this tile game, Blokus can be great for getting to grips with space and shape.
+While you won’t learn math facts like the sum of angles in a triangle or the number of sides on a hexagon in this tile game, Blokus can be great for getting to grips with space and shape.